 The Germans have a saying - ist das Kunst oder kann das weg? (is that art or can I throw it away?).
 Take the Tate Modern.
-I once saw a room being prepared for an art collection, strewn with sellotape and beams, in which people looked at, pondered over, thinking it was art, much to the amusement of the security man guarding it.
+I once saw a room being prepared for an art collection, strewn with sellotape and beams, in which people looked at, pondered over, thinking it was art, much to the amusement of the security guard.
 Knowing this, perhaps it's safe to say, art is whatever the fuck you want it to be.
 Why lick the ass of an art gallery when you can scribble on a wall and stick it to the man?
-Unless you're able to flog a toilet of course.
+Unless you're able to flog a toilet, of course.

 Graffiti can be seen as tags, street-art as murals, and graffiti street-art as tag murals, something bordering both styles.

 Modern day graffiti arguably became a counter culture movement.
 It wasn't for the money.
 It was about respect.
 Illegality gave it a rough edge, often seen as gang related, but remove the negative connotations from the word gang, and you’re left with community.
 A very human need we're often devoid of.

 Street-art is perhaps more commercial, and like with most commercial things, it divides opinions.
 If it's no longer illegal when commissioned, does it earn the same respect?
 Then there's Banksy with their golden fingers.
 As such, whilst commercialisation may tarnish the scene and original intent, when it’s done with love, it’s clearly beautiful.
 I think this video conveys that intention well.